Dress Code

 • Shorts may be worn only if the finished length comes down to or past the wearer’s finger-tips while standing in a relaxed position with arms hanging at sides.

 • Skirts or dresses may be worn only if they come down to or past the wearer’s fingertips while standing in a relaxed position with arms hanging at sides.
-If worn with leggings they must follow the legging/yoga pant rule (below).
+If worn with leggings, they must follow the legging/yoga pant rule (below).

 • Legging/yoga pants may be worn ONLY if the shirt/skirt/dress worn with them completely covers the wearer’s bottom in the back and front at all times.